 ‘What qualities do you look for in those key individuals in the aboriginal community who take part in forging these connections?’

 ‘We need those who have the requisite connections with the community and who also have the requisite skills to be able to work with the sites.
-We encourage those taking part to go to the reserves, try to ﬁnd out where the old people are.
+We encourage those taking part to go to the reserves and put out feelers as to where the old people are.
 This can help gain an entrée into the community.

 ‘What places are of most value to aboriginal people?’

 ‘Any places that have evidence of Aboriginal occupation, that is basically archaeological sites, have a contemporary value to Aboriginal people.
 They must be consulted.

 Their family and kin obligations have to be understood and respected.